Nested polyhedra and indices of orbits of Coxeter groups of non-crystallographic type: Lower Orbits of and

-Consider the orbit of $H_3$ with the seed point $(2,0,0)$.
-As shown in the tree-diagram below, such an orbit has two lower orbits with the dominant points $(0,1,0)$ and $(0,-\tau',0)$, where $\tau'=1-\tau$.
-The set of nested polytopes is generated as presented in Fig.~\ref{nestpoly}.
+\begin{Example} Consider the orbit of $H_3$ with the seed point $(2,0,0)$.
+As shown in the tree-diagram below, such~an orbit has two lower orbits with the dominant points $(0,1,0)$ and $(0,-\tau',0)$, where $\tau'=1-\tau$.
+The nested polytopes are generated as presented in Figure~\ref{nestpoly}. \end{Example}